TimofeiShorokhov/TaskForGo/README.md

 Get: http://localhost:8080/requests, http://localhost:8080/responses

-In post method you should to input body in json format like this:
+In post method you should input body in json format like this:

 {
     "name" : "MyName",